 Near a factory, Kyle uses another pipe bomb to detonate the truck's tank trailer, which explodes.
 As Reese and Sarah embrace, the Terminator emerges from the wreckage, its flesh completely burned off.
 Reese and Sarah retreat into the factory, which is automated.
 Reese switches on as many of the machines as he can, making tracking more difficult for the Terminator.
 They are finally cornered and Reese places his last bomb in the endoskeleton of the Terminator, which explodes, scattering pieces of the android.
 Sarah, nursing a severely injured leg, finds Reese, but he's dead.

 Sarah is taken to an ambulance and sees the paramedics loading Kyle into a body bag.
 Later, she is driving a Jeep in the desert, a large dog in the passenger seat, seemingly towards Mexico, stopping at a gas station.
-She is more visibly pregnant and has been recording her voice using a cassette player; the tapes are for her son.
+She is more visibly pregnant with John Connor and has been recording her voice using a cassette player; the tapes are for her son.
 One of the questions she poses is whether or not she should tell John about Reese being his father and if that will affect his decision to send the warrior back in time to meet and save Sarah.
 While the Jeep's tank is filled, a young boy takes her picture with a Polaroid camera (it is the same picture that John will give Reese in the future).
 She and the boy bargain over the price and she buys it.
 The boy says something in Spanish and the gas station owner tells her he said "A storm's coming!"
 Sarah sees the storm approaching and says "I know."
 She drives off into an unknown future.